armack/pdallele/README.md

-The goal of pdallele is to simplify the downloading, cleanup, and analysis of [NCBI Pathogen Detection](https://www.ncbi.nlm.nih.gov/pathogens/) data, primarailly for exploring antimicrobial resistance.
+The goal of pdallele is to simplify the downloading, cleanup, and analysis of [NCBI Pathogen Detection](https://www.ncbi.nlm.nih.gov/pathogens/) data, primarailly for exploring the diversity and distribution antimicrobial resistance alleles across large numbers of bacterial isolates.

 ## Installation